-For running GraphDB, you need to first set up your GraphDB instance.
-Make sure that the FDP Docker container can ping the GraphDB Docker container.
+For running GraphDB, you need to first set up your GraphDB instance and create the repository.
 For configuring the connection from FDP, add these lines to your application.yml file:

 '''

 application.yml

 repository:

 type: 4

 graphDb:

 url: http://graphdb:7200

-repository: test
+repository: <repository-name>

 '''

-URL and repository should be adjusted by your actual GraphDB setup.
+URL and repository should be configured according to your actual GraphDB setup.